stryker-mutator/stryker-handbook/stryker/api/plugins.md

 They are loaded using the [`plugins` configuration option](https://github.com/stryker-mutator/stryker/tree/master/packages/core#plugins-string)

 Each plugin has it's own job to do.
-For inspiration, checkout the [stryker monorepo](https://github.com/stryker-mutator/stryker/tree/master/packages).
+For inspiration, check out the [stryker monorepo](https://github.com/stryker-mutator/stryker/tree/master/packages).

 ## Creating a plugin

 Creating plugins is best done with typescript, as that will help you a lot with type safety.
-We provide the `@stryker-mutator/api` dependency for the types and basic helper functionality.
+We provide the `@stryker-mutator/api` dependency on the types and basic helper functionality.
 Install it with: `npm install @stryker-mutator/api`.

 Next, you need to create a class that _is the actual plugin_.
 For example: